resource-watch/data-pre-processing/cit_033a_urban_builtup_area/README.md

 The tif files were uploaded to Google Earth Engine (GEE) with a Python script, rather than through the user interface.
 Therefore, each file had to be uploaded to a Google Cloud Bucket and then to Google Earth Engine.
 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/cit_033a_urban_builtup_area/cit_033a_urban_built_up_area_processing.py) for more details on the upload process.

-After the files were uploaded to GEE, they were mosaicked with the following GEE code:
+After all of the tiles were uploaded to GEE, they were mosaicked into a single image with the following GEE code:

 `
 `